mmmjam/mmmjam.github.io/info.md

 has_children: false
 ---

-# Info Sessions: What are they?
+# Info Sessions: What's happening after we submit?

 Although you'll stop working on your math modeling papers by 10AM on April 25th, the fun doesn't stop there!
 From then until our Awards Ceremony at 6:30 PM, we will be hosting info sessions about the schools hosting this event: WPI and the Massachusetts Academy of Math and Science!
 This is a great opportunity to meet the people behind M<sup>3</sup>J, get some tips about college, and gain more exposure to STEM.